 - In February 1992, a representative of the U.S. Fish and Wildlife Service expressed concern about the potential threat to migratory birds posed by the lead-contaminated wetlands located near the Jackson Ceramix site.
 As a result, an expanded site inspection was conducted at the site in March and April 1992.

 - A two-phased interim response was conducted at the former manufacturing facility, under the direction of PADEP, during the periods of December 7, 1998, through February 5, 1999, and April 21, 1999, through July 15, 1999.

 - The response included 1) removal and off-site disposal of asbestos-containing material; 2) excavation and on-site treatment and stabilization of contaminated sludge and soil from 16 sumps, the drainage ditch, and the lagoon; 3) removal and off-site disposal or on-site treatment and stabilization of waste in pits and septic tanks, ceramic manufacturing process materials, construction debris, and staging materials; 4) demolition of two buildings, two kilns, two railroad cars, a chimney stack, and various other structures; 5) relocation of china waste and initial site grading; 6) and construction and re-vegetation of a soil cap over about 12 acres of the property.

 - In August 2001, under the Pennsylvania Hazardous Sites Cleanup Act, a pre-design investigation was conducted in the wetland east of the lagoon.
 The investigation included completion of 154 hand-augured soil borings in the wetland area.
 The investigation was conducted to assist PADEP to implement the remedial alternative selected from a feasibility study for the wetland area.
-Based on the analytical results reported from these samples, it was determined that approximately 13 to 24 acres of the wetland which received drainage from the Jackson Ceramix site, contain lead greater than 1,000 parts per million (ppm).
+Based on the analytical results reported from these samples, it was determined that approximately 13 to 24 acres of the wetland that received drainage from the Jackson Ceramix site, contain lead greater than 1,000 parts per million (ppm).

 - In May 2005, EPA decided to perform further assessment of the site to address approximately 20 acres of lead-contaminated wetlands and to investigate groundwater, soil, and air migration pathways on the entire site, including former plant area.

 - In September 2005, Jackson Ceramix was listed on the National Priorities List of most hazardous waste sites, making it eligible for federal funding for cleanup.